klauseduard/under-over-models/chapters/06-theoretical-concepts.md

 Organizations face a fundamental tension: simplifying control mechanisms improves efficiency but reduces adaptability—creating a critical balance between order and flexibility.

+> **Interactive Tool**: Explore an [interactive visualization of Ashby's Law of Requisite Variety](../html/ashbys_law_of_requisite_variety.html).
+This tool demonstrates how organizational complexity must match environmental complexity for effective management, illustrating the consequences of underfitting (insufficient variety) and overfitting (excessive variety).

 ### Cybernetic Hierarchy and Viable System Model